How to avoid using a Triple Cast

 .

 While functional, this approach is overly verbose, difficult to read, and frankly, not very elegant.
-So, I decided to refactor it into something cleaner and more efficient:
+So, I decided to refactor it.
+A more elegant solution leverages a pre-populated, immutable map that associates each primitive type with its corresponding default value.
+By setting this map up once, we avoid the messy casting and improve both readability and performance:

 static final Map<Class<?>, Object> DEFAULT_MAP = new HashMap<>() {{